Wildsong/docker-arcgis-enterprise/README.md

-   REPOSITORY         TAG       IMAGE ID       CREATED        SIZE arcgis-server      latest    0b052cdea386   19 hours ago   609MB arcgis-datastore   latest    fdee592f8eca   19 hours ago   602MB
+   REPOSITORY         TAG       IMAGE ID       CREATED        SIZE arcgis-server      latest    0b052cdea386   19 hours ago   609MB arcgis-datastore   latest    fdee592f8eca   19 hours ago   602MB arcgis-portal arcgis-postgres

-I'd see more but I am still working on this project. :-) This is it for now.

-## Run everything
+## Run everything or...

 I'm using docker-compose, so you should be able to start (in theory) everything with